Gopass Arena: Construction

 The Projekt magazine from 1962 mentions, among others, the suitable location of locations for television broadcasts:

 "For film and television, raised platforms are placed around the perimeter of the auditorium, which allows undisturbed filming of sports events.
 They guarantee good visibility of the playing surface as well as the electrical timing board and the scoreboard."

-This sports hall has become an icon of Slovak modern construction and belongs to the important milestones of Slovak construction in general.

 The structure of the hall belongs to the buildings whose shape is determined by their static effect, which dominates the overall design.
 Its elegance lies in the statically artfully devised construction system, and it can therefore be considered primarily as an engineering work forming "dramatic architecture".

 The Pasienky sports hall was designed and constructed about 50 years ago - with modern means, a modern approach, modern versatility.
 The hall does not belong to the sixties.
 It is timeless, still up-to-date, still used and works well.

 On 14 December 2019, Czech Petr Vondráček faced Slovak Samuel Krištofič under Lethwei rules at the arena.
 The match was declared a draw under traditional rules and marked the first Lethwei fight in Bratislava.